aaltonewmedia/learn.newmedia.dog/content/courses/visual-programming-workshop/04-thursday/index.md

 - A short performance that you do on Friday (same locations as above)
 - A collection of short experiments during the workshop

+You can approach this project in many different ways.
+There is no one correct way.

+- Start with a clear concept and try to create that vision
+- Import lots of materials and start messign around with it and see where it takes you like you be sketching with the code
+- Explore some - [TouchDesigner Tutorials]({{<ref "/tutorials/touchdesigner">}} "TD Tutorials") and do a couple of them

 ### Deliverables

+#### Presentation (Friday 18.10.2024)

+Present your to the class and others who might show up in some way:

+- Presentation in classroom, Experimental Studio or Visualization Studio
+- VJing in the Experimental Studio
+- Screening in the Cinema

+#### Documentation (Deadline next week)

 Create a short video recording (1 to 5 minutes).
 This could be for example: